fulanii/fulanii/README.md

 # Hey There 👋🏽

-I'm Yassine, a computer science student from the United States.
+I'm Yassine, from the United States.
 I'm currently working toward becoming a Data Analysis, I'll be using my github to post all my projects, and notes from courses and certifications I take.
 In addition, I've also created a discord server feel free to join us bellow.

 [<img src = "https://img.shields.io/badge/Server-%2320A1F1.svg?&style=for-the-badge&logo=discord&logoColor=">](https://discord.gg/cmDChyUEXB)